wunderwuzzi23/blog/content/posts/2020/red-teaming-endpoint-protection-agent-edr.md

 A few years back the Blue Team of a company asked to be targeted in a Red Team Operation.

 That was a really fun, because Rules of Engagement commonly prevent targeting Blue Teams.
-Their infrastructure and systems, which are a big Achilles' heel in many organizations, are often out of scope.
+Blue's infrastructure, systems and team members are often out of scope, unfortunately.

-> Blue Team infrastructure is a gold mine for credentials, recon but also for remote code execution!
+> Blue team infrastructure is a gold mine for credentials, recon but also for remote code execution!

-Unfortunately many companies do not have adequate protection, procedures (MFA, multi-person attestation), monitoring and auditing in place in these areas.
-There is often also a lack of knowledge on what Endpoint Agents are capable of doing.
+Often companies do not have adequate protection, procedures (MFA, multi-person attestation), monitoring and auditing in place when it comes to accessing data from endpoint agents.
+There is also frequently a lack of knowledge on what Endpoint Agents are capable of doing.

 **So, what better way to compromise the blue team via their own tooling I thought? :)**